PINE ISLAND AUDUBON SANCTUARY

 Between the villages of Duck and Corolla is the pristine marsh of the Pine Island Audubon Sanctuary.
 Miles of secluded water trails make this arguably the most intricate marsh maze on the Outer Banks (8 square miles).
 The National Audubon Society has preserved a piece of the Outer Banks as it was before man arrived.
 In their goal to save wildlife habitat they have also created a kayaker’s dream.
 One of the unique features of this tour is the solitude you will experience.
 Coastal Kayak has partnered with the National Audubon Society to offer this exclusive tour of one of the Outer Banks least traveled and most sought after wildlife sanctuaries.
 The tour starts with a 10 minute walk down the Audubon trail to the location of our kayaks.
 From here your guide will lead you into the maze of islands through which only he or she knows the way.

-Tours are permitted from April through the first week of September and depart from the Pine Island Audubon Center in the mornings and a few hours before sunset.
+Tours are permitted from April through September and depart from the Pine Island Audubon Center in the mornings and a few hours before sunset.
 We are offering a 2 1/2 hour kayak tour which cost $60 per adult and $35 per child and a 2 hour stand up paddle board tour which cost $75 per person.

 MARITIME FOREST & MARSH